Joseph Williams on starting sentences with known information and ending with new:

 - Content you have already mentioned (especially content you’ve mentioned in the preceding sentence), or

-- Content you haven’t already mentioned but are sure you reader will know.
+- Content you haven’t already mentioned but are sure you reader already knows.

 End your sentences with: